leisurehound/SwiftCANLib/README.md

 ```
 Add the frame calibrations to the CANCalibrations object:
 ```
-let calibrations = CANCalibrations(calibrations: [speedCalibration, engineCalibration], delegate: self)
+let calibrations = CANCalibrations(calibrations: [frame100Calibration, frame120Calibration], delegate: self)
 ```
-Create the CANInterface object, injecting the calibrations you're interested from that interface:
+Create the CANInterface object, injecting the calibrations you're interested in processing from that interface:
 ```
 let primaryCAN = CANInterface(name: "can1", filters: [0x100,0x120], calibrations: calibrations)